Raabta Review: Sushant-Kriti's Alluring Chemistry Is The Only 'Paas Rakhne Ki Cheez' In This Film!

 Unfortunately this doesn't prevent him from defying logic and steering clear of stereotypes and clichés.

 He manages to capture his lead pair's chemistry onscreen brilliantly and pulls off the fluffy parts of the film quite well.
-However, when it comes to the intense story-telling part, the man falters and bores.
-He fails to explore the past life track which ends up more like a half-baked idea!
+Despite a novel concept, Raabta ends up as a half-baked film as Dinesh Vijan falters and bores when it comes to intense part of story-telling.

 The first half of the film focusses on Sushant-Kriti's love track.
 Though their lovey-dovey moments keep you hooked, you still feel the clock ticking; blame it on the plot which gets over-stretched a bit.
 Had the second half been as interesting than the first, Raabta could have been a more enjoyable fare.